baotong6/baotong6.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am now a Postdoc of I.N.A.F-Merate, Italy, collaborated with Dr. Gabriele Ponti.
-Before that I got my PhD at  Nanjing University under the supervision of Prof. Zhiyuan Li (2019-2024).
-Before that, I achieved the B.S. degree from Nanjing University.
-My research interest primarily lie in the X-ray population in globular clusters and the Galactic center.
-The main research is carried out in periodic variations of X-ray sources, such as X-ray binaries, cataclysmic variables.
+I am a Postdoctoral Researcher at INAF–Osservatorio Astronomico di Brera (Merate, Italy), working in collaboration with Dr. Gabriele Ponti.
+My research focuses on the X-ray source populations within the Milky Way, especially accreting binaries in the globular clusters and the Galactic center.

-Using their periodicity as the tracer, I study effects of cluster environment on formation and evolution of close binaries and more importantly, the origin of nuclear star cluster and the link to Globular clusters.
+I earned my Ph.D.
+(2019–2024) and B.S.
+(2015-2019) from Nanjing University, supervised by Prof. Zhiyuan Li.
+My work primarily investigates the periodic variations of X-ray sources, including X-ray binaries (XRBs) and cataclysmic variables (CVs).
+By using periodicity as a tracer, I explore how dense cluster environments influence the formation and evolution of close binaries.
+Ultimately, I aim to uncover the origins of nuclear star clusters and their dynamical links to globular clusters.

-Besides, I also work on the time-varying characteristic of active galactic nuclei, such as the (quasi-) periodic oscillations and eruptions.
+Beyond stellar-scale populations, I study time-variable phenomena in active galactic nuclei (AGN), such as quasi-periodic oscillations (QPOs) and eruptions.
+I am also deeply interested in developing data-intensive methods for time-domain astrophysics.

-In addition to astrophysical research, I am also interested in development and deployment of methods in data-intensive research, particularly in the time domains.